James Turrell ASU Skyspace: The architecture and landscape

 ASU Skyspace is sited in landscape architect Christy Ten Eyck's award-winning desert gardens.

 Visitors who access Skyspace from Terrace Avenue travel through a lush desert landscape of mature ironwood and Palo Brea trees, native creosotes and ground covers on a bush-hammered textured, volcanic cinder seeded concrete walkway.
 This informal angular walk connects to a formal eleven-foot-wide stabilized red cinder path that frames the Skyspace while connecting to its north and south entry portals.
-Walkways and ramps are edged in non-directional surfaced stainless steel plate with polished edges that carry the ambient light of both day and night.
+Walkways and ramps are edged in a non-directional surfaced stainless steel plate with polished edges that carry the ambient light of both day and night.

 Evoking the separateness of an ancient pit house, away from the desert heat, entry ramps slope gently downward and guide visitors into the space.